Friendship YMCA Swim Team

 Practice Frequency: Two (2) 45-minute practices per week

-The Pewter Level covers a range of swimmers, from those who have recently achieved legal form in at least three strokes to those that are competing effectively in 50-yard events.
+The Orange level covers a range of swimmers, from those who have recently achieved legal form in at least three strokes to those that are competing effectively in 50-yard events.
 These swimmers tend to be grade school-aged, competing in the 8 and under and 9-10 age groups with some 11-12 age group swimmers as well.
 They are all working on gaining competence and consistency in their stroke technique while learning additional skills such as turns and breathing strategies as part of multi-lap sets.

 Required Skills: